 Before me by a quarter of an hour!

-Cyrano falls victim to the same shallowness as those around him; he judges himself for his appearances, not for his character.
+Cyrano falls victim to the same shallowness as those around him: he judges himself for his appearance, not for his character.

 Who and what is this woman?

 Without imagining.
 Nature’s own snare

 Love lies in ambush for his natural prey.

 Who knows her smile has known a perfect thing.